MrKyDev/EduPath-PH/README.md

 This is a project built with Chef using Convex as its backend.

-This project is connected to the Convex deployment named [`reliable-seahorse-215`](https://dashboard.convex.dev/d/reliable-seahorse-215).
+This project is connected to the Convex deployment.

 ## Project structure